ImageMagick/Usage-Markdown/filter/index.md

 [![\[IM Output\]](montage_shrink.png)](montage_shrink.png)

-As you can see [Interpolated Filters](#interpolated) filters are very heavily aliased moiré effect, which is caused as a side-effect of the blocking artefacts these produce.
+As you can see [Interpolated Filters](#interpolated) filters are very heavily aliased Moiré effect, which is caused as a side-effect of the blocking artefacts these produce.

-On the other hand the blurring artefacts of the [Gaussian Blurring Filters](#gaussian) removed all that blocking Moiré effects from the resulting image, though with a general blurring (indistinct lines) in the resulting image.
+On the other hand, the blurring artefacts of the [Gaussian Blurring Filters](#gaussian) removed all that blocking Moiré effects from the resulting image, though with a general blurring (indistinct lines) in the resulting image.
 The '`Gaussian`' Filter itself does show a barely noticeable aliasing effect caused by its infinite (IIR) filter being clipped by the [Filter Support Setting](#support), but that is very minor.

-On the other hand the [Windowed Sinc Filters](#windowed) produce a very sharp looking image with circular morié effects, of about equal intensity across all three representative filters.
+On the other hand, the [Windowed Sinc Filters](#windowed) produce a very sharp looking image with circular Moiré effects, of about equal intensity across all three representative filters.
-This is caused by the ringing artefacts these filters produce, generating interferance patterns.
+This is caused by the ringing artefacts these filters produce, generating interference patterns.

-Finally the cubic filters also show some very light morié effects, but only due to negative lobe ringing.
+Finally, the cubic filters also show some very light Moiré effects, but only due to negative lobe ringing.
-The '`Mitchell`' filter, producing the least ringing effect.
+The '`Mitchell`' filter, produces the least ringing effect.

 Note that '`Mitchell`' does generate very minor effects from almost all the resize artefacts.
-That is: grid-like moiré - aliasing/blocking, circular-like morié - ringing, and blurring of the lines.
+That is: grid-like Moiré - aliasing/blocking, circular-like Moiré - ringing, and blurring of the lines.
 All the artefacts are however at very minimal levels, which is why it is a good all round filter.

 Here is another comparison, but this time heavily shrinking a [Smaller Rings Image](rings_sm_orig.gif) smaller.